 Bloomfield Hills Attorney for Shoplifting

 If you or someone you know has been charged with shoplifting or any type of theft, call Dallo Law, P.C..
 J. Dallo of Dallo Law, P.C. has practiced criminal defense for years and has represented numerous people accused of shoplifting over the years.
 He can utilize his experience, knowledge, and extensive resources for your case.
-Call his offices now to set up your first consultation for free and Mr. Dallo will outline all your legal options to you.
+Call his offices now to set up your first consultation and Mr. Dallo will outline all your legal options to you.

 Call Dallo Law, P.C. today to set up your first consultation at (248) 283-7000.
 Dallo Law, P.C. accepts clients throughout the greater Oakland County and Macomb County area including Pontiac, Troy, Clarkston, Auburn Hills, Bloomfield Hills, Birmingham, West Bloomfield Township, Royal Oak, Roseville, Warren, Mount Clemens and Eastpointe.